japila-books/spark-sql-internals/docs/physical-operators/HashAggregateExec.md

 doProduce(ctx: CodegenContext): String
 ----

-NOTE: `doProduce` is part of <<spark-sql-CodegenSupport.adoc#doProduce, CodegenSupport Contract>> to generate the Java source code for <<spark-sql-whole-stage-codegen.adoc#produce-path, produce path>> in Whole-Stage Code Generation.
+NOTE: `doProduce` is part of <<spark-sql-CodegenSupport.md#doProduce, CodegenSupport Contract>> to generate the Java source code for <<spark-sql-whole-stage-codegen.md#produce-path, produce path>> in Whole-Stage Code Generation.

 `doProduce` executes <<doProduceWithoutKeys, doProduceWithoutKeys>> when no <<groupingExpressions, named expressions for the grouping keys>> were specified for the `HashAggregateExec` or <<doProduceWithKeys, doProduceWithKeys>> otherwise.